DmitriBogdanov/UTL/.github/PULL_REQUEST_TEMPLATE/bugfix.md

 A clear and concise description of what you expected to happen.

+#### Describe the code changes

+A high level description of the bugfix.

 #### Additional context

-Add any other context / screenshots / code examples about the problem here.
+Add any other context / screenshots / code examples about the bugfix here.